Popular Customer Pain Points

-Nothing turns a customer off like an impersonal support experience – basic form letters promising to answer their questions in a few business days, off-putting chat robots that skirt questions, or lack of support center knowledge regarding past inquiries or preferences.
+Nothing turns a customer off like an impersonal support experience – basic form letters promising to answer their questions in a few business days, off-putting chatbots that skirt questions.
+Or lack of support center knowledge regarding past inquiries or preferences.

 Thus, enable personalization services and smart support routing.
 For instance, an omnichannel approach allows support representatives to answer questions not even asked yet by anticipating – and resolving – customer concerns before they become a problem.

 Questions That Can Identify a Customer’s Pain Points

 To provide true value to your customers, it is important to ask the right questions.
 Avoid any assumptions.
 Whether you are aware of it or not, your preconceived notions influence your interaction with customers.
 For example, if you assume your client’s primary pain point is poor time management you may ask questions differently, inadvertently leading the conversation.